decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### Proof Finalization

-This operation finalizes the proof calculation during the `CoreProofGen` operation defined in (#coreproofgen) and returns the serialized proof value, using the `proof_to_octets` serialization operation defined in (#proof-to-octets).
+This operation finalizes the proof calculation during the `CoreProofGen` operation defined in (#coreproofgen) and returns the serialized proof value.

 As inputs, this operation accepts the proof initialization result as returned by the `ProofInit` operation defined in (#proof-initialization) (`init_res`) as well as a scalar value representing the proof's `challenge` as calculated by the `ProofChallengeCalculate` operation defined in (#challenge-calculation).
 It also requires the scalar part of the BBS signature (`e_value`), the random scalars used to generate the proof (`random_scalars`, as inputted to the `ProofInit` operation) and a set of scalars, representing the messages the Prover decided to not disclose (`undisclosed_messages`).
 Those messages MUST be supplied to this operation in the same order as they had as part of the `messages` input of the `CoreSign` operation ((#coresign)).